Diabetic Foot Ulcers

 • Immobility in the joints.

-• Alterations in the way you walk or balance.
+• Changes in walking or balance.

 • Cuts, scrapes, blisters, or anything that affects the integrity of the foot.